Here’s What You Need to Know About Koh Ngai!

 Things to do on Koh Ngai

-There are not too many things to do on Koh Ngai, yet this is what gives the island its charm.
+There aren’t really that many things to do on Koh Ngai, but that’s where it gets its charm.

-Koh Ngai is an island where you can almost forget about travel guides and long lists of attractions.
-Wake up for sunrise, chill out on the beach, head out for a swim, and throw on a snorkel.
+Koh Ngai is an island where you can forget about trying to see 100 different attractions.
+Instead, wake up for sunrise, chill on the beach, and go for a snorkel.
 Finish the day with a fresh coconut or a cold Chang beer, hit the bed early, and repeat the next day.

 Chill on the beach